Why I Chose SMU – Social Sciences Undergraduate Jamie Ho

 In today’s job market, employers are increasingly looking for applicants with real-world experience.
 Besides imparting deep domain knowledge, students now seek a robust pedagogy that focuses on interactive and collaborative learning to better prepare them for the workplace.

 Sociology and Business Management major Jamie Ho, for one, is reaping the rewards of a higher education with immersive, hands-on experiences.
-Read on to learn how the SMU School of Social Sciences penultimate student has gained experiential learning opportunities that have made all the difference.
+Read on to learn how the SMU School of Social Sciences graduate has gained experiential learning opportunities that have made all the difference.

 What made you decide on SMU?